opensearch-project/documentation-website/_analyzers/token-filters/multiplexer.md

 # Multiplexer token filter

 The `multiplexer` token filter allows you to create multiple versions of the same token by applying different filters.
-This is useful when you want to analyze the same token in multiple ways, for example with different stemming, synonym, or n-gram filters, and use all the generated tokens together.
+This is useful when you want to analyze the same token in multiple ways.
+For example, you may want to analyze a token using different stemming, synonyms, or n-gram filters, and use all the generated tokens together.
 This token filter works by duplicating the token stream and applying different filters to each copy.

+The `multiplexer` token filter removes duplicate tokens from the token stream.
+{: .important}

+The `multiplexer` token filter does not support multi-word `synonym` or `synonym_graph` token filters or `shingle` token filters because they need to analyze not only the current token but also upcoming tokens to determine how to transform the input correctly.
+{: .important}

 ## Parameters